Cezzyy/Cezzyy/README.md

 ## 💫 About Me

 I'm a Computer Science student with a passion for mobile development and creating impactful digital experiences.
-Currently exploring the exciting world of cross-platform development while building my skills across the full stack.
+Currently exploring the exciting world of cross-platform development while building my skills across full stack development.

 ```dart
 class Cornflakesxz {